coralogix/terraform-coralogix-aws/modules/coralogix-aws-shipper/README.md

 You need to use an existing Coralogix [Send-Your-Data API key](https://coralogix.com/docs/send-your-data-management-api/) to make the connection.
 Also, please make sure your integration is [Region-specific](https://coralogix.com/docs/coralogix-domain/).
 You should always deploy the AWS Lambda function in the same AWS Region as your resource (e.g. the S3 bucket).

-**Note:** If you have an existing Lambda function with an S3 trigger already set up, this Terraform deployment will remove that trigger.
-This holds for the following integration types on the same S3 bucket: S3, CloudTrail, VpcFlow, S3Csv, or CloudFront.
+**Note:** In case you have an existing Lambda with an S3 trigger, and you deploy our module with an integration on the same S3 bucket, it will remove the existing triggers that you have.
+This holds for the following integration types: S3, CloudTrail, VpcFlow, S3Csv, or CloudFront.

-If you want to avoid this issue, you can deploy in other ways:
+If you want to avoid this issue, you can run the integration in other ways:
-  1. Deploy the integration using CF Quick Create or SAR.
+  1. Deploy using CF Quick Create or SAR.
 [Dedicated documentation](https://coralogix.com/docs/coralogix-aws-shipper/).
   2. Migrate your existing integrations to Terraform and use the `integration_info` variable.

 | Name | Description | Type | Default | Required |